andrewmopro/berkeley-food-collective/README.md

 - run `heroku create -a app-name` to create empty application Heroku
 - run `git add .` and `git commit -m "[message]"` to prepare local changes
 - run `git push heroku main` to push the code to Heroku

+## Some Dependencies

+- This app heavily relies on Airtable integration.
+The `airtable` gem is used to make API calls to Airtable https://github.com/Airtable/airtable-ruby
+- This is the recipe used to manage the API key http://saasbook.github.io/courseware/devops/managing-api-keys.html
+- The `figaro` gem is used to securely store an Airtable API key and access it as the environment variable `airtable_api_key` https://github.com/laserlemon/figaro
+- The passphrase to decrypt `config/application.yml.asc` is stored as a Github secret in the golden repository.
+The unencrypted file may be needed to run the app locally